jheddings/schmowser/README.md

 - Improve the overall install experience.
 - Look into releasing the app as an installable package bundle.
+- Find more ways to to test the app.
 - Improve performance when opening links.
 - Prevent the app from bouncing in the dock when clicking links.